Joyce1312/se_project_react/README.md

 # Weather Wardrobe

 Weather Wardrobe is a responsive React + Vite web application that recommends clothing items based on the current weather.
-The app dynamically displays temperature in °F, filters clothing items by weather type, and lets users view and add items through modals.
+The app dynamically displays temperature in °F/°C, filters clothing items by weather type, and lets users view, add, and delete items through interactive modals.

 ---